endreymarcell/namingthings/src/pages/blog/add-time.md

 which would give you an extra 60 minutes from Monday until Saturday.
 Does this mean you now have your extra hour on Sunday?
 Of course not.
 What you have is 6 times 10 minutes.
-Which can be nice - you can read a couple of pages from a book, stretch a little, or maybe watch the sunrise.
+Which can be nice &mdash; you can read a couple of pages from a book, stretch a little, or maybe watch the sunrise.
 But you cannot cook the meal because that takes on hour of uninterrupted time, which is why this addition just doesn't add up.